jdengffc/SoScontroller/README.md

 SoScontroller
 =============

-installation scripts for setting up controller running floodlight on GENI
+scripts for installing and runnign floodlight-0.9.